-The complainant must sign and date the Formal Complaint:

-- The complainant must file any Formal-Complaint not involving employment within one year of the date of the alleged discriminatory, harassing, or retaliatory conduct or within one year of the date on which the complainant knew or should have known of the facts underlying the allegation(s) of discrimination, harassment, or retaliation-; and - The complainant must file any Formal Complaint alleging discrimination, harassment, or retaliation in employment within one hundred eighty (180) days of the date of the alleged discriminatory, harassing, or retaliatory conduct, except that this period shall extended by no more than ninety (90) days following the expiration of the one hundred eighty (180) days if the complainant first obtained knowledge of the facts of the alleged violation after the expiration of the one hundred eighty (180) days.
+- It must allege facts with enough specificity to show that the allegations, if true, would constitute a violation of District policies or procedures prohibiting discrimination, harassment, or retaliation; - The complainant must sign and date the Formal Complaint; - The complainant must file any Formal Complaint not involving employment within one year of the date of the alleged discriminatory, harassing, or retaliatory conduct or within one year of the date on which the complainant knew or should have known of the facts underlying the allegation(s) of discrimination, harassment, or retaliation-; and - The complainant must file any Formal Complaint alleging discrimination, harassment, or retaliation in employment within one hundred eighty (180) days of the date of the alleged discriminatory, harassing, or retaliatory conduct, except that this period shall extended by no more than ninety (90) days following the expiration of the one hundred eighty (180) days if the complainant first obtained knowledge of the facts of the alleged violation after the expiration of the one hundred eighty (180) days.

 If the Formal Complaint does not meet the requirements set forth above, the Assistant Superintendent/Vice President of Human Resources or designee will promptly return it to the complainant and specify the defect.
-If the Complainant is unable to fix the defect in the Complaint, the [designate position] shall consider the allegations contained in the Complaint and determine the appropriate course of action.
+If the Complainant is unable to fix the defect in the Complaint, the Assistant Superintendent/Vice President of Human Resources shall consider the allegations contained in the Complaint and determine the appropriate course of action.
 This may include efforts to informally resolve the matter or a fact-finding investigation.
 If the sole defect is that the Formal Complaint was filed outside the applicable proscribed timeline, the Assistant Superintendent/Vice President of Human Resources or designee will handle the matter as an informal complaint.